 "Here's what I can tell you.
 It's »

 Matthew McConaughey's career has enjoyed a huge resurgence over the past few years, and could culminate with an Academy Award next month for his acclaimed role as Ron Woodroof in Dallas Buyers Club.
 And the actor is showing little signs of slowing down; along with the hit HBO series True Detective, his next film will see him venturing to the far reaches of space as part of Christopher Nolan's sci-fi epic Interstellar.
 During an interview with Variety, McConaughey has spoken about the upcoming film, stating that it's Nolan's "most ambitious" project to date - no small feat when you consider his past films include the likes of The Dark Knight, The Dark Knight Rises and Inception.

 "Here’s what I can tell you," states McConaughey.
 "It's the most ambitious thing [Nolan] has ever done.
 And he’s done some ambitious stuff.
 He came up to me and said, ‘Mud. »

 - Gary Collinson

-"Interstellar" also stars Anne Hathaway, Jessica Chastain, Bill Irwin, John Lithgow, Casey Affleck, David Gyasi, Wes Bentley, Mackenzie Foy, Timothée Chalamet, Topher Grace, David Oyelowo, Ellen Burstyn and Michael Caine.
+Take another look @ set footage and images from "The Dark Knight" director Christopher Nolan's upcoming science fiction feature "Interstellar", starring Matthew McConaughey, Anne Hathaway, Jessica Chastain, Bill Irwin, John Lithgow, Casey Affleck, David Gyasi, Wes Bentley, Mackenzie Foy, Timothée Chalamet, Topher Grace, David Oyelowo, Ellen Burstyn and Michael Caine.

 - Michael Stevens